developer-friendly/blog/docs/posts/0010-cert-manager.md

 ??? example "Build Kustomization"

-    A good practice is to build your resources locally and optionally apply them as a dry-run to debug any potential typo or misconfiguration.
+    A good practice is to build your Kustomization locally and optionally apply them as a dry-run to debug any potential typo or misconfiguration.

     ```shell title="" linenums="0"